conduition/conduition.io/source/_posts/fast-slh-dsa.md

 Following this discovery, I turned my focus more explicitly towards learning and writing Vulkan.
 After a brief interlude [writing a Vulkan compute middleware library](https://github.com/conduition/libvkomp) in a vain attempt to make life easier, I came to see an unavoidable axiom of graphics programming: _Vulkan is hard,_ but it's also _awesomely powerful_ and the best way to exploit that power is to get your hands dirty.

 I set about writing an SLH-DSA implementation _entirely_ using Vulkan, with [GLSL](https://wikis.khronos.org/opengl/Core_Language_(GLSL)) compute shaders doing (almost) all the signing, keygen, and verification operations.
 I wrote the library in pure C to avoid the need for Rust FFI bindings on top of `libvulkan`.
-I designed the code with a multi-device architecture, allowing me to optionally load-balance the FORS and XMSS signing procedures across two devices, such as an integrated GPU with a CPU, or a discrete GPU plus an integrated GPU, and so forth.
+I designed the code with a multi-device architecture, allowing me to optionally load-balance the FORS and XMSS signing procedures across two devices, such as an integrated GPU with a CPU, or a discrete GPU plus an integrated GPU, etc.

 After about a month of work, [the code is finally ready and available here](https://github.com/conduition/slhvk).
 Documentation is still forthcoming, but [the Makefile](https://github.com/conduition/slhvk/blob/main/Makefile) is pretty self-explanatory.
 For now I have only tested this code on Linux but cross-platform compatibility contributions are very welcome!